All articles

 Mounjaro in the UK

-In the UK, you can now support your weight loss with Mounjaro.
-It’s approved by the MHRA (Medicines and Healthcare products Regulatory Agency) and backed by strong clinical evidence from trials.
+You can support your weight loss with Mounjaro in the UK.
+It’s approved by the MHRA (Medicines and Healthcare products Regulatory Agency) and by the National Institute for Health and Care Excellence (NICE) for the treatment of obesity and weight management.
+It’s backed by strong clinical evidence from trials.

-MedExpress offers support throughout your treatment, so you can get guidance whenever you need it.
+Mounjaro is only available on prescription, and should be used under specialist medical supervision.
+MedExpress offers support throughout your treatment, so you can get expert guidance whenever you need it.

 In clinical trials, people using Mounjaro experienced significant weight loss.
-On average, those on the highest dose of 15 mg lost around 21% of their body weight after 72 weeks, with some participants losing up to 25%.
+On average, those on the highest dose of 15mg lost 22.5% of their body weight on average after 72 weeks (1 year, 5 months).
 [1]

 Like all medications, Mounjaro can cause some side effects.
 You must be aware of them before starting treatment.
-These are the common side effects:
+These are the common side effects of tirzepatide:

 • Nausea, diarrhoea, or vomiting are very common, but will settle with time.